Batting Cage Netting for Sale

 Whether you're building a backyard DIY batting cage or a batting cage facility that will be used every day for years to come, we got you covered!
 We carry all types of batting cage nets; different net gauge (the thickness of the net and overall durability), different material (polyethylene vs polyester) and different sizes (various length and width size for different applications).
 If you're building your own batting cage, don't forget the batting cage frame!

 Let's quickly go over the difference between batting cage net gauge size and material so you can make the right purchasing decision for your batting cage build.

 Batting Cage Net Gauge Numbers and What They Mean

-#24 Net Gauge: These nets are a great option for the DIY backyard batting cage builders.
+#24 Net Gauge: These nets are a great option for the DIY backyard batting cage customers.
 For those of you that have little league - high school players, the #24 netting should be fine and last up to 4-5 years.
-These nets are also great for L screens and other protective fielding screens.
 1-3/4″ mesh square, with a breakpoint of 237 lbs.
 We recommend this HDPE #24 batting cage net for your batting cage needs!

 #27 Net Gauge: These nets are very similar in appearance and tensile strength to our #24 netting.
-The #27 nets are a great budget option for backyard batting cages.
+The #27 nets are a great budget option of baseball batting cage nets for backyard cages.